dougeby/IntuneDocs/intune/device-restrictions-ios.md

   - **Diagnostics submission settings modification (supervised only)**: **Block** prevents the user from changing the diagnostic submission and app analytics settings in **Diagnostics and Usage** (device Settings). **Not configured** (default) allows the user to change these device settings.

     This feature applies to:
-    - iOS 9.3.2 and later
+    - iOS 9.3.2 and newer

 - **Screen capture**: Choose **Block** to prevent screenshots or screen captures on the device.
-In iOS 9.0 and later, it also blocks screen recordings. **Not configured** (default) lets the user capture the screen contents as an image or as a video.
+In iOS 9.0 and newer, it also blocks screen recordings. **Not configured** (default) lets the user capture the screen contents as an image or as a video.
   - **Remote screen observation by Classroom app (supervised only)**: Choose **Block** to prevent the Classroom app from remotely viewing the screen on the device. **Not configured** (default) allows the Apple Classroom app to view the screen.

     This feature applies to:
-    - iOS 9.3 and later
+    - iOS 9.3 and newer

   - **Unprompted screen observation by Classroom app (supervised only)**: If set to **Allow**, teachers can silently observe the screen of students iOS devices using the Classroom app without the students' knowledge.
 Student devices enrolled in a class using the Classroom app automatically give permission to that course’s teacher. **Not configured** (default) prevents this feature.
 - **Untrusted TLS certificates**: Choose **Block** to prevent untrusted Transport Layer Security (TLS) certificates on the device. **Not configured** (default) allows TLS certificates.